MicrosoftDocs/quantum-docs/articles/how-to-publish-qsharp-job-as-azurefunction.md

 ## Call your Q# algorithm via Azure Functions

-You can now test the function in the cloud.
+You can now test your function in the cloud, using the URL that was returned after the successful deployment.

 1. Call the function by entering the function's URL in a browser: